kschuler/childlanglab-explib/demo-experiment-simple-RA/readme.md

 ```
 ### Set Up Test Trial
 * Define the tag for the experiments, it make your life easier when you want to calculate the test results.
-* Set up the path for images and tag name for
+* Set up the path for images and tags and other details.
 ```yaml
 test_stimuli:
 	# set the path